AmaseCocoa/alter/README.md

-username = "user" # username for commit, etc email = "user@example.com" # email address for commit, etc withCred = false signingkey = null # Key used for signing.
-If not use key, set to null. (key is unset automaticlly when switch to this profile.)
+username = "user" # username for commit, etc email = "user@example.com" # email address for commit, etc withCred = false signingkey = "" # Key used for signing.
+If not use key, set to empty. (key is unset automaticlly when switch to this profile.)

 [[aliases]]
 id = "hoge"